Financing & Mortgages: Benahavís & Costa del Sol

 Who Can Borrow & Typical LTVs

-• Debt-to-income (DTI): total debt payments (including the new mortgage) usually should not exceed ~30–35% of net monthly income.
+• Affordability: total debt payments usually capped at ~30–35% of net income

 Rates, Terms & Products